khulnasoft/postgres/migrations/README.md

 ## Testing

 Migrations are tested in CI to ensure they do not raise an exception against previously released `khulnasoft/postgres` docker images.
-The full version matrix is at [test.yml](./.github/workflows/test.yml) in the `khulnasoft-version` variable.
+The full version matrix is at [test.yml](./.github/workflows/test.yml) in the `supabase-version` variable.